-There are a number of cool gadgets and accessories for senior drivers out on the market, but we wanted to narrow them down and tell you which ones are the best.
+There are a number of cool gadgets and accessories for older drivers out on the market, but we wanted to narrow them down and tell you which ones are the best.

-In our opinion, here are the 5 best car aids for the elderly – plus an extra one that’s pretty nifty, too:
+In our opinion, here are the 7 best car aids and auto products for senior drivers – plus an extra one that’s pretty nifty, too:

 - Car cane standing aids